 : This is why I'm posting on the forums!
 SAAB allows me to channel my love of Hopkins into helping recruit prospective students and show them why our school is absolutely the best (seriously though).
 I love SAAB because not only does it allow me to participate in the admissions process, which I always found fascinating, but it lets me give back to Hopkins and is also a super-fun and creative way to spend my time and bring the best and brightest to our school!
 I always dreamed about being on SAAB reading the blogs and forums as a prospective student, and now here I am-weird!Writing Center Tutor

-This year, I'm going to be living in a triple in the Bradford Apartments.
+I currently live in a triple in the Bradford Apartments.
 A lot of people don't know about Bradford, and I have no idea why; I think it's one of the best living options on campus.
 Bradford is a sophomore dorm, but it's set up fully apartment-style.
 I'll have a living room, a full kitchen, my own bedroom, and will be sharing a bathroom with one other friend.
 Wolman was great, but this is a huge

 step up.
 Something that especially drew me to Bradford was that you don't have to get a meal plan if you live there.
-I didn't use my meal plan half as much as I thought I would last year, and I plan to cook a lot in my apartment to save money, so this is perfect!
+I didn't use my meal plan half as much as I thought I would last year, and I cook a lot in my apartment to save money, so this is perfect!

 Last year I lived in Wolman-shoutout to 5 East!
 Look, guys, don't listen to what anyone tells you: Wolman is the best.
 I know everyone says that about their dorms, but it's true.
 Wolman has air conditioning (and, let me tell you, it is HOT those first few weeks), privacy, common rooms, its own private gym and computer rooms, and is conveniently right next to CharMar, which means you can run out for yummy snacks and sandwiches whenever you want.
 A lot of people complain that Wolman is far from other things on campus, but really it's just across the street, and besides, I don't mind a little extra walking-it prevents you from gaining the freshman 15!Follow Me!